 Mehmed nodded to Willow, and stood at attention by Gabir’s cart, indicating that he intended to wait for Willow’s return.

 Willow fell into step behind Shaba, his shoes clicking against the tile as he entered the great hall of the palace.
 Guards lined every entrance and patrolled every pathway.
 Dozens of guards in their steel falcon armor watched him as he passed and entered through the main passage.
-The floor of the palace was comprised of complexly patterned turquoise tile that matched with the glowing surface of the Crown towers.
+The floor of the palace consisted of complexly patterned turquoise tile that matched with the glowing surface of the Crown towers.

 The walls, to contrast, were made of a black and white checkered tiles that Willow found rather distasteful.
 There were guarded passages along the length of the entrance hall, each leading to a different part of the palace, and a great staircase that reached up to a second floor of balconies.
 Shaba led Willow around the staircase, and through a pair of large, open doors to the rose gardens of the Shihabi Mahal.